-5.3 Measuring social impact
+5.4 Measuring the impact of Social Value

-- 5.3.1 The impact of social value activities on the local community and on people's wellbeing will be measured to ascertain the extent to which this policy is supporting the delivery of improved outcomes. - 5.3.2 Contracted providers will be monitored via contract monitoring mechanisms to ensure that the social value targets and actions they set out in tender documents are implemented and continue over the life of the contract. - 5.3.3 Measurement is set out in the Framework in Section 6 below.
+- 5.4.1 The impact of social value activities on the local community and on people's wellbeing will be measured to ascertain the extent to which this policy is supporting the delivery of improved outcomes. - 5.4.2 As part of the procurement process, providers will be expected to suggest their own opportunities for social value and set out how they will measure and monitor them.
+It is not envisaged that all contracts will achieve all outcomes, but that as a minimum, suppliers will be working towards at least three and across more than one theme.
+Examples of measurements which providers might use are provided in Appendix B. - 5.4.3 Providers will be monitored via contract monitoring mechanisms to ensure that the social value targets and actions they set out in tender documents are achieved and continue over the lifetime of the contract. - 5.5 Social value measurement and evaluation is an evolving field.
+There is currently no single best practice.
+We will continue to work with partners locally and regionally to further build our understanding of measurement and evaluation of Social Value, and to share expertise and best practice.
+We will continue to adjust our methods as we learn and will involve providers and communities in this process.